-Dental financial policy normally includes paying the bill as the final part of treatment.
-It is important to understand all of your options regarding the dental financial policy before contracting services.
+Dental services normally includes paying the bill as the final part of treatment.
+It is important to understand all of your options regarding the cost and patient responsibilities before contracting services.

-This dental financial policy is, of course, regardless of your insurance.
+Payment of co-payment fees is, of course, necessary if dental benefits are to be utilized.
 While insurance may cover most of your treatment, you will be responsible for paying the remainder.

-As per our dental financial policy, customers may pay via cash, personal checks, credit cards or CareCredit extended payment plans.
+Patients may pay fees or insurance copayment fees via cash, personal checks, credit cards or CareCredit extended payment plans.

 Cash is almost always an appropriate way to make payment for dental services.
 Regardless of the procedure or cost, cash is accepted.
-Of course, it is advisable to make sure you keep the receipt for your dental financial policy records.
+Of course, it is advisable to make sure you keep the receipt for your records.

 Paying for dental services with personal checks is another acceptable method.
 This method of payment will normally be guaranteed through electronic processing.
 It is a safe method which does not involve carrying large amounts of cash on hand.